|Look for December 2013 "Did You Know" tips at links below|

 Landscapes which are sustainably designed, installed and managed conserve water, lower the rate and volume of runoff water from rain, snowmelt and irrigation, and help reduce the amount of pollutants reaching surface water.
 Water related benefits achieved with sustainable residential, business, and community landscapes include:

-- More water moves into soil and less water runs off of a property.
+- More water soaks into soil and less water runs off of a property.

-- Roots and soil structure filter some pollutants from water.
+- Roots and soil filter some pollutants from water.

 - Fewer pollutants (e.g. soil, fertilizer, pesticides, yard waste) carried off of a property in stormwater.